UCEHenry/quiz_react/README.md

 # Quiz War App
-Knowledge is Power

 # Table of Contents
 - Purpose of our App
 - Installation & Usage
 - Deployment
 - Technologies
 - Database Schema
 - Routes
 - Test Coverage
 - Wins & Challenges
 - Future Features & What We've Learned

 ## **Purpose of our App**